chutter/PhyloProcessR/README.md

 # PhyloCap

-R package For processing high-throughput sequencing data from targeted sequence capture.
+R package For processing high-throughput sequencing data for many samples from targeted sequence capture.
+The R package and pipeline does the following:

+1) Organize raw read data
+2) Remove adaptor contamination and merge paired-end reads
+3) Decontaminate reads from other organisms
+4) Assemble cleaned reads into contigs
+5) Use a sample-based iterative mapping approach to call SNPs and export for popular programs
+6) Match contigs to design targets for sequence capture
+7) Align and trim contigs from samples
+8) Concatenate all targets or only targets from the same gene
+9) Estimate gene trees for each target
+10) Gene Jackknifing concatenation tree building

 # Installation of prerequisites